-There were nine cases of laboratory-confirmed mumps reported in the first quarter of 2023.
-In 2022 there were seven laboratory-confirmed cases of mumps reported.
+There were ten cases of laboratory-confirmed mumps reported to the end of June 2023, nine of which were reported between January and March.
+In 2022 there were seven laboratory-confirmed cases of mumps reported in total.

 Since April 2020, there has been a substantial reduction in number of cases of mumps reported with only one laboratory-confirmed case of mumps reported in 2021.
-As shown in Figure 11, small outbreaks occurred in:
+As shown in Figure 11, outbreaks occurred in: